mother-of-all-self-hosting/ansible-role-backup_borg/docs/configure-backup-borg.md

 ## Manually start a backup

+Sometimes it can be helpful to run the backup as you'd like, avoiding to wait until 4 a.m., like when you test your configuration.

-For testing your setup it can be helpful to not wait until 4am.
-If you want to run the backup immediately, log onto the server and run `systemctl start backup-borg` (or how you/your playbook named the service, e.g. `matrix-backup-borg`).
-This will not return until the backup is done, so possibly a long time.
+If you want to run it immediately, log in to the server with SSH and run `systemctl start backup-borg` (or how you/your playbook named the service, e.g. `matrix-backup-borg`).

+This will not return until the backup is done, so it can possibly take a long time.
 Consider using [tmux](https://en.wikipedia.org/wiki/Tmux) if your SSH connection is unstable.